Strong modeling limits of graphs with bounded tree-width: Decomposition step

 \begin{lemma} Let $(G_n)_{n\in\NN}$ be a first order convergent null-partitioned sequence of $2$-edge-colored rooted marked $k$-trees with increasing orders and let $\nu$ and $\mu$ be its discrete Stone measure and Stone measure, respectively.
-If $M$ is a $2$-edge-colored rooted $k$-tree modeling such that \begin{itemize} \item the discrete Stone measure of $M$ is $\nu$, \item the Stone measure of $M$ is $\mu$, \item there exists exactly one vertex $c_i$ of $M$ that satisfies the unary relation $U_i$, \item the $r$-neighborhood in $M\setminus\{c_i,i\in\NN\}$ of each vertex in $M\setminus\{c_i,i\in\NN\}$ has zero measure for every $r\in\NN$, \end{itemize} then $M$ is a modeling limit of $(G_n)_{n\in\NN}$. \end{lemma}
+If $M$ is a $2$-edge-colored rooted $k$-tree modeling such that \begin{itemize} \item the discrete Stone measure of $M$ is $\nu$, in particular, there exists exactly one vertex $c_i$ of $M$ that satisfies the unary relation $U_i$, \item the Stone measure of $M$ is $\mu$, \item the $r$-neighborhood in $M\setminus\{c_i,i\in\NN\}$ of each vertex in $M\setminus\{c_i,i\in\NN\}$ has zero measure for every $r\in\NN$, \end{itemize} then $M$ is a modeling limit of $(G_n)_{n\in\NN}$. \end{lemma}